uos/minot/README.md

 ## VS Code Extension

 Search for "Minot" in your editor an install the package.
 Running it will require a Minot binary in your `$PATH`.
 The extension will add syntax highlighting for `.mt` files and automatically activates as soon as you open a Minot file.
 You will see some buttons in the editor footer.
-Select some lines and run them with `Run Selection`.
-Hover over the buttons to see their keybindings.
+Maybe start by selecting some lines and run them with `Run Selection`.
+Minot will be run automatically in the background.

+More information about the extension can be found at the [Marketplace](https://marketplace.visualstudio.com/items?itemName=stelzo.minot).

 ### Tree-sitter Support